Skip to main content

 impulse.yaml Trigger (webhook, cron, or Kubernetes event)

-cd examples/batch/github-pr-review
+cd examples/batch/hello-world

 kubectl apply -f bootstrap.yaml